 Water-resistance - You should choose a water-resistant sunscreen that will keep you protected for at least 30 to 80 minutes.

-The ingredients – Sunscreen lotion should be away from nontoxic elements most crucial factor is it should be paraben-free.
+The ingredients - Sunscreen lotion should be away from nontoxic elements the most important factor is it should be paraben-free.

 By protecting the skin from UV rays, the best sunscreens protect us from skin cancer, which could be detected in its late stage.